 The method is implemented on top of method 3 in JVET-P0082, where transform residual coding is used for lossless coding (transQuanBypass = 1) and BDPCM is enabled for lossless coding.

+Method 2

+In this method, the proposed rice golomb derivations are implemented on top of [2].
+In [2], both transform residual coding and transform skip residual coding are enabled for lossless coding.
+BDPCM is also enabled for lossless.
+In transform skip residual coding, the Rice Golumb coding proposed in CE7-1.2d-alternative [3] is included.
+The rice paramter in CE7-1.2d-alternative is given by